www.animallaw.info

 36-21-10 Dogs, wolves, and coyotes worrying livestock or poultry may be killed.

-Any person may kill any dog, wolf, or coyote kept as a domestic animal:
+Any person who kills any dog, wolf, or coyote kept as a domestic animal is not liable in any civil action to the owner of the animal:

-1. When he sees such animal in the act of killing, chasing, worrying, or damaging any livestock or poultry; or
+1. When the person sees such animal in the act of killing, chasing, worrying, or damaging any livestock or poultry; or

-The owner of any dog which kills, wounds, or chases any sheep or other domestic animal or poultry belonging to another person is liable to such other person for all damages caused thereby.
-If one or more of several dogs which are owned by different persons participates in the killing, wounding, or chasing of sheep or other domestic animals or poultry while running together, the owners of the respective dogs so running together may be sued jointly, and a joint verdict and judgment may be rendered against the owners of such dogs.
-If one or more of the defendants pays such a joint judgment, the payor or payors may have contribution from the defendants who have not paid in an appropriate action in which the respective damages committed by the several dogs running together may be prorated.
-No exemption is allowed to any person against whom a judgment is entered under the provisions of this section.
+The owner of any dog that kills, wounds, or chases any sheep or other domestic animal or poultry belonging to another person is liable to that person for all resulting damages.
+If more than one dog, owned by different persons, participates in the killing, wounding, or chasing of sheep or other domestic animals or poultry, the owners of the dogs may be sued jointly, and a joint verdict and judgment may be rendered against the owners.
+If one or more of the defendants pays a joint judgment and if the damages committed by the dogs may be prorated, the payor or payors may receive contribution from the defendants who have not paid.

 TITLE 40.
 MUNICIPAL GOVERNMENT.
 CHAPTER 40-05.
 POWERS OF MUNICIPALITIES.